 While those working for the government still have hope of enjoying a pension in retirement, the rest of the population will need to focus even more on personal savings as a way to fund retirement and long term care needs.
 Social Security is another risky leg, especially for today’s younger workers.
 Experts tend to agree that social security will begin running out if drastic changes are not made to the qualification standards and the amount of benefits paid out in the next decade or two.

 Many state pension plans are also struggling.
 It may not be too far of a stretch to imagine a future where pensions are completely non-existent.
-Planning is a good idea when it comes to paying for assisted living, Care Placement can find the right place for you for your budget.
+Planning is a good idea when it comes to affording retirement, especially in regards to paying for assisted living.
+Care Placement can find the right place for you according to your budget.